thomedes/RunningMedian.py/README.md

 This is the main implementation, it's run time for M sized window over a N long sequence is O(N * log(M)).

-To put it in numbers, see this table obtaing with a Core i7:
+To put it in numbers, see this table obtained with a Core i7:

 |     N     |    M    |  time  |
 |-----------|---------|--------|